How to Compare Payday Loans

 What other sources of speedy cash could I consider?

-It's always a good idea to keep you options open when looking for quick cash.
+It's always a good idea to keep your options open when looking for quick cash.
 Although payday loans are worth considering if you are the right kind of borrower, you should also look at alternatives that might be more suitable for you.
 For example, if you have a poor credit rating, you may struggle to get a payday loan from a reputable lender.
 If this is the case then you can look into the following alternatives:

 Credit alternatives